 - Optionally define the target file name.

-- On the Output Columns tab drag and drop the fields to change their order in the result CSV file.
+- On the Output Columns tab, drag and drop the fields to change their order in the result CSV file.

-STEP 4 Scheduling Automatic Integration Run
+STEP 4: Scheduling Automatic Integration Run

 Skyvia allows scheduling integrations for automatic execution.
-After saving the task, click Schedule on the top left corner of the package editor page.
+After saving the task, click Schedule in the top left corner of the package editor page.
 You can set the integration to run on specific weekdays and recur every few hours or minutes.

-STEP 5 Integration Execution and Results
+STEP 5: Integration Execution and Results

 You can see the result of the last five integration runs on the Monitor tab.
 The Log tab shows the integration results for different periods.